santiagogrr/cs-project2/specs.md

 * at least one floor
 * a floor is created first, then added to building.
 When added, it is assigned a number (starting from 0).
 * (later) ability to change number of floor, and delete a floor.

+Map

+* When representation
+* Main class to plot.